timholy/SnoopCompile.jl/docs/src/snoopi.md

 # Snooping on inference: `@snoopi`

 The most useful tool is a macro, `@snoopi`, which is only available on Julia 1.2 or higher.

+Julia can cache inference results, so you can use `@snoopi` to generate `precompile` directives for your package.
+Executing these directives when the package is compiled may reduce compilation (inference) time when the package is used.

 Here's a quick demo:

 ```julia